 If you've seen the heartwarming Disney movie Up!, then you surely know what we're talking about: a magical moment when a house, lifted by hundreds of colorful balloons, flew off the ground and up in the air.

-All he needed was a lot of helium balloons.
+All that Perri needed were some helium balloons.
 How many?
 Well, this is exactly what our helium balloon calculator figures out!